learn-co-curriculum/dsc-network-recommendation-systems/README.md

 ## Objectives

 You will be able to:
-* Outline preliminary methods for developing recommendations sytems
+* Outline preliminary methods for developing recommendations systems

 ## Motivating Ideas